gornskew/lisply-mcp/README.md

- - `http_request` is implemented explicitly in this middleware and implicitly in the backend - it allows Claude to make HTTP requests to any endpoint on the Lisply backend server, where it's assumed that the Lisply backend may support certain custom-defined endpoints at the same http service port as configured in this wrapper.
+ - `http_request` is implemented explicitly in this middleware and implicitly in the backend - it allows Claude to make HTTP requests to any endpoint on the Lisply backend server, where it is assumed that the Lisply backend may support certain custom-defined endpoints at the same http service port as configured in this wrapper.